Nickdev8/Fake-Hack-Simulation/README.md

 2. open the solution in /fake hacking sim/*.sln
 3. just run and view the terminal

+## What i used
+i made some text delayed by some random timing and I logged some fake ip's starting with 192.168.x.x

+# Terminal output
 ![img only shows in GitHub](/img/scnst.png)